KaxaNuk/Data-Curator/docs/source/development/index.rst

 Why We're Doing This
 --------------------

-Investment research often suffers from limited transparency, unstructured processes, and lack of tooling.
+Investment research often struggles with limited transparency, fragmented workflows, and a lack of robust tooling.
+Too much time is spent manually structuring raw data, cleaning datasets, and testing new data providers, repetitive tasks that drain resources and delay insights.

-Data Curator aims to solve these problems by providing open-source solutions for reproducible, traceable, and reliable data workflows.
+Data Curator addresses these challenges by offering open-source tools that enable reproducible, traceable, and efficient data workflows.

 Share Your Calculation Modules
 --------------------------------